-No windmills farms projects was realized and no permits were issued for such investments in Polish Baltic waters in years 2003-2004.
-Potential investors did not carry out the investigation on the effects of constructing and functioning such hydrotechnical investments on marine mammals, leaving this problem for theoretical consideration to the authors of the environmental impact assessment.
-It is a common conclusion that there are so few marine mammals in Polish waters that the potential harmfulness of the investment is insignificant for the natural resources of those animals.
+No wind farms projects were realized and no permits were issued for such investments in Polish Baltic waters in the years 2003-2004.
+Potential investors did not carry out investigations on the effects on marine mammals of constructing and operating such hydro-technical investments, leaving this problem for theoretical consideration to the authors of the environmental impact assessment.
+It is a common conclusion that there are so few marine mammals in Polish waters that the potential harmfulness of the investment is insignificant for those animals.